fr0gger03/vsan-scaleio/vsan-scaleio-training-doc.md

   * What Is It?
   * Simplifying the architecture?
   * Use Cases
-* 9:00 - 10:00 | Economics
+* 9:00 - 9:30 | Economics
   * Flash costing
   * Component Cost - server vs. array
   * Efficiency Technologies
-* 10:00 - 10:15 | Break
-* 10:15 - 10:45 | The Case for HCI and Operational Efficiency
+* 9:30 - 10:00 | The Case for HCI and Operational Efficiency
   * Provisioning
   * Capacity Planning
   * MTTI / MTTR
+* 10:00 - 10:15 | Break
-* 10:45 - 11:15 - Consumption Models
+* 10:15 - 10:45 - Consumption Models
   * Build your own
   * Reference Architecture
   * Appliance
-* 11:15 – 12:00 | vSAN Architecture and basics
+* 10:45 – 11:15 | vSAN Architecture and basics
-* 12:00 - 1:00 | LUNCH
-* 1:00 - 2:00 | vSAN Availability
+* 11:15 - 12:00 | vSAN Availability
   * Understanding Availability
   * Failure Scenarios and recovery
-* 2:00 - 4:00 | Planning for vSAN
-  * Planning for performance and capacity
-  * Tools and scenarios – how to build vSAN configs that work
-* 4:00 - whenever | Q&A... then Beer

-###Day 2 - 8am to 6pm
-* 8:00 - 11:00 | ScaleIO – this ain’t your Daddies SDS!
+* 12:00 - 1:00 | LUNCH
-  * ScaleIO Architecture and basics
-  * Understanding Availability
-  * Break (for the weak)
-  * Failure Scenarios and recovery
-* 11:00 – 11:45 | Planning for performance and capacity
+* 1:00 - 3:00 | Planning for vSAN
-* 11:45 - 12:45 | Lunch
-* 12:45 – 1:45 | Tools and scenarios – how to build vSAN configs that work
-* 1:45 – 2:15 | ScaleIO and vSAN – determining the best fit
-* 2:15 - 2:30 |Break
-* 2:30 – 4:00 | Competition
-  * Nutanix and how to beat them
-  * Other kneebiters and open forum
-* 4:00 - 5:00 | CALL TO ACTION - Increasing the Pipeline
   * Understanding the server / VMware Environment
     * How many Virtual Machines?
     * CPU & Memory allocation and utilization?
+    * Storage necessary for those virtual machines?
     * How many physical vSphere Hosts?
     * How many unvirtualized x86 Hosts?
-    * What is the server refresh cycle, and when is the next refresh event?
     * What is the server OEM?
     * Is there a VMware ELA event, and when?
   * Understanding the Storage Environment